The Asparagales order encompasses about 11,884,425 occurrences. The order currently contains 29 families, 1,122 genera, 49,606 species.

 - They have an inferior ovary.

-- The fruits of Asparagales are mainly dry dehiscent capsules or berries, except a few tropical members that contain juicy fruits.
+- The fruits of Asparagales are mainly dry dehiscent capsules or berries, except for a few tropical members that contain juicy fruits.

 Asparagales Flower’s Role in Reproduction